hanzhi227/Capstone1/README.md

 ## Conclusion

-Within this data set, there is not enough evidence to prove that air pollution correlates with life span.
+Within this data set, we cannot say with confidence that air pollution has any correlation with actual life span in India.

 ------
 ## Further Investigations